On this page

 Survivor's first all-returnee season, shot in Panama and pulled together from the first seven casts.
 Eighteen veterans, three tribes, a marooning the audience didn't need explained.
 The construction is the show learning what it owns — recognizable faces it can build a season around without the slow first-act introductions a fresh cast demands.
 The pacing is brisk, the politics are loaded with seasons of prior context, and the format begins to think of itself as a franchise with a memory.

-Slot #14 of 18 in the Survivor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #21 of 50 in the Survivor Editor's Canon.
+The seasons on either side show what I ranked it against.

 3 moments, no spoilers.